mjlslink/reliaquest-example/README.md

 Thank you - call me if you have any trouble.

-PS: I am going to continue to test and do more pushes, but the main code runs for all end points.

 # Weaknesses

 - the current implementation does not allow searching with partial words.